Battle of Keren: Casualties

-In the 4th Division history of 1948, Stevens gave 3,273 casualties, of whom about ten percent were killed.
+In the 4th Division history of 1948, Stevens gave 3,273 casualties, of whom about ten per cent were killed.
 In 1951, Mackenzie wrote that in the final stages of the battle, the Italians had 5,000 casualties, of whom 1,135 men were killed.
 In 1954, I. S. O. Playfair, the British official historian, recorded that Italian troops and Eritrean Ascari had 3,000 casualties.
 In 1993, Raugh wrote that 3,000 Italian troops were killed and that British casualties were 536 men killed and 3,229 wounded.
 An informal review of Bruttini and Puglisi (1957) found that about 3,000 Italian soldiers were killed, 4,500 wounded and sick, 9,000 Askari killed and nearly 20,000 wounded giving totals of 12,147 killed and 21,700 men wounded.

 Massawa

 Rear-Admiral Mario Bonetti, commander of Italian Red Sea Flotilla and the garrison at Massawa, had 10,000 troops and about 100 tanks to defend the port.
 During the evening of 31 March, three of the last six destroyers at Massawa put to sea, to raid the Gulf of Suez and then scuttle themselves but Leone ran aground and sank the next morning and the sortie was cancelled.
 On 2 April the last five destroyers left to attack Port Sudan and then sink themselves.
 Heath telephoned Bonetti with an ultimatum to surrender and not block the harbour by scuttling ships.
 If this was refused, the British would leave Italian citizens in Eritrea and Ethiopia to fend for themselves.
 The 7th Indian Infantry Brigade Group sent small forces towards Adowa and Adigrat and the rest advanced down the Massawa road, which declined by 2100 m in 80 km and the Indians rendezvoused with Briggs Force, which had cut across country, at Massawa by 5 April.